Hitachi Rail Italy Driverless Metro: Honolulu

+Skyline is a 16.1 mi elevated rail line, planned to extend to 18.9 mi, which will connect the city of Honolulu on the island of Oʻahu in Hawaiʻi with outlying suburbs.
+The first section of the line opened on 30 June 2023, with the entire 19-station route to be completed by 2031.

 Lima

 The Line 2 of Lima Metro and a branch of Line 4, which will connect the city of east to west in the first case and the portion of line 4 linking the Jorge Chavez International Airport with the line 2, is currently under construction.
 The line will be built in two phases, the first of which is scheduled to open in 2017 and the second in 2020.
 The total of the 2 lines will cost US$5,346,000.

 Milan

 The Milan Metro's Line 5 first section between Bignami and the interconnection with M3 at Zara opened on 10 February 2013.
 The second stage opened on 1 March 2014, and runs from Zara to Porta Garibaldi station.
 The third opened in 2015, and runs from Garibaldi to San Siro stadium.
 The fourth section will run from Bignami to Monza, and it is planned to open by 2027.
 The first stage of 5.6 km was estimated to cost €500 million.